woocommerce/woocommerce/plugins/woocommerce-admin/README.md

  - `npm run build` : Build a production version
  - `npm start` : Build a development version, watch files for changes
- - `npm run build:release` : Build a WordPress plugin ZIP file (`wc-admin.zip` will be created in the repository root)
+ - `npm run build:release` : Build a WordPress plugin ZIP file (`woocommerce-admin.zip` will be created in the repository root)

 There are also some helper scripts: